lightbend/paradox/README.markdown

 a tree revision, for example:
 <https://github.com/lightbend/paradox/tree/v0.2.1>.

-If the SBT project's `scmInfo` setting is configured and the `browseUrl` points to a GitHub project, it is used as the GitHub base URL.
+If the sbt project's `scmInfo` setting is configured and the `browseUrl` points to a GitHub project, it is used as the GitHub base URL.

 [github-autolinking]: https://help.github.com/articles/autolinked-references-and-urls/